Non-Hermitian Floquet Topological Matter -- A Review

 Noting that $E_{\ell}(k=-\pi,s)=E_{\ell}(k=\pi,s)$ and $\sum_{m}|m(k,t)\rangle\langle\widetilde{m}(k,t)|=1$, we can simplify the above equation and arrive at the pumped number of particles over an adiabatic cycle

-Eq. (\ref{eq:Ch}) describes nothing but the Chern number of the adiabatic Bloch band $\ell$, whose energy dispersion is defined on a two dimensional (2D) torus $(k,t)\in[-\pi,\pi)\times[0,T)$.
-The conditions for the Eq. (\ref{eq:Ch}) to hold are as follows.
+Equation (\ref{eq:Ch}) describes nothing but the Chern number of the adiabatic Bloch band $\ell$, whose energy dispersion is defined on a two dimensional (2D) torus $(k,t)\in[-\pi,\pi)\times[0,T)$.
+The conditions for Eq.~(\ref{eq:Ch}) to hold are as follows.
 First, the Hamiltonian of the system should be quasi-Hermitian with a real spectrum (e.g., PT-invariant) in our considered parameter regime.
-Second, the band $E_{\ell}$ should be well-gapped from the other bands throughout the 2D torus $(k,t)\in[-\pi,\pi)\times[0,T)$, and $\hbar/T$ should be much larger than $|\Delta_{\ell m}|$ for all $m\neq\ell$.
-Third, the evolution of left and right vectors of the system should follow the Eqs. (\ref{eq:SeqAPT}) and (\ref{eq:SeqAPT2}).
-Note here that the expression of Chern number $N_{\ell}$ is not sensitive to the choice of biorthonormal basis.
-We will get the same $N_{\ell}$ after changing $\widetilde{\ell}\rightarrow\ell$ or $\ell\rightarrow\widetilde{\ell}$ in the Eq. (\ref{eq:Ch}), as proved before for non-Hermitian Chern bands \cite{NHCls01}.
+Second, the band $E_{\ell}$ should be well-gapped from the other bands throughout the 2D torus $(k,t)\in[-\pi,\pi)\times[0,T)$, and $\hbar/T$ should be much smaller than $|\Delta_{\ell m}|$ for all $m\neq\ell$ in order to guarantee the adiabatic condition.
+Third, the evolution of left and right vectors of the system should follow Eqs.~(\ref{eq:SeqAPT}) and (\ref{eq:SeqAPT2}).
+Note here that the expression of Chern number is not sensitive to the choice of biorthonormal basis.
+We will get the same $N_{\ell}$ after changing $\widetilde{\ell}\rightarrow\ell$ or $\ell\rightarrow\widetilde{\ell}$ in Eq.~(\ref{eq:Ch}), as proved before for non-Hermitian Chern bands \cite{NHCls01}.